ansible/molecule/docs/examples.rst

     │       └── molecule.yml

 Tests can be shared across scenarios.
-In this example the `tests` directory lives in a shared location and ``molecule.yml`` is points to the shared tests.
+In this example the `tests` directory lives in a shared location and ``molecule.yml`` points to the shared tests.

 .. code-block:: yaml

     verifier:
       name: testinfra
       directory: ../resources/tests/

 .. _parallel-usage-example: